microsoft/trident/README.md

 definitions](systemd)) or directly started manually.
 Trident support the following commands (input as a command line parameter):

-- `start-network`: Uses the `network` or `networkOverride` configuration (see below for details, loaded from `/etc/trident/config.yaml`) to configure networking in the currently running OS.
-This is mainly use to startup network during initial provisioning when default DHCP configuration is not sufficient.
 - `run`: Runs Trident in the current OS.
 This is the main command to use to start Trident.
 Trident will load its configuration from `/etc/trident/config.yaml` and start applying the desired HostConfiguration.